jeremiasmarinho/foodconnect/frontend/README.md

 1. Install dependencies: `npm install`
 2. Start development server: `npm run web` or `npm run android`
 3. Access Swagger API: `http://localhost:3000/api`

+## 🧰 Scripts

+- start: Expo Dev server (platform selection)
+- web: Expo for Web
+- android / ios: Open on device/emulator
+- test: Run Jest test suites
+- test:ci: Run Jest in CI mode with coverage
+- typecheck: TypeScript type check without emitting
+- ci: Run typecheck + tests (for pipelines)
+- ci:all: Run lint + tests (lint placeholder for now)

+## 🔗 Version Compatibility (Expo SDK 54)

+This app pins React and test renderer versions to match Expo SDK 54 expectations to avoid warnings and ensure stable tooling:

+- react: 19.1.0
+- react-dom: 19.1.0
+- react-test-renderer: 19.1.0
+- jest: ~29.7.0

+Notes:

+- If you see compatibility warnings in the Expo banner, ensure the above versions are installed (they are pinned in `package.json` and enforced via `overrides`).
+- React Native version is managed by Expo; keep SDK upgrades coordinated (update React versions accordingly).

+## ✅ CI

+Use the consolidated script that verifies types and tests:

+- `npm run ci` — runs TypeScript typecheck and Jest in CI mode

+For broader checks (once linting is configured):

+- `npm run ci:all` — runs lint and tests

 ## 📋 Key Features to Implement